foxadb/binomial-pricer/README.md

 ```
 Should return 8.71 approximately

+*For memory allocation safety, do not use N value higher than 10000 !*

 You can run the GPU Pricer (using OpenCL) with:
 ```
 ./gpu-pricer [ X0 ] [ K ] [ r ] [ sigma ] [ T ] [ N ]
 ```

-Don't forget to enable your graphic card.
+Do not forget to enable your graphic card.
 For laptop, use tools like `optirun`:
 ```
 optirun ./gpu-pricer [ X0 ] [ K ] [ r ] [ sigma ] [ T ] [ N ]
 ```